anilzeybek/rod-maneuvering/README.md

     6. -10 Degree: Rod rotates -10 degrees from the center
 <br><br>

-With this actions and states, shortest path from starting state to ending state has 47 steps
+With this actions and states, shortest path from starting state to ending state has 47 steps.
 <br><br>
 All the obstacles are hard-coded so that if you change the resolution of the screen, you should also change the obstacle positions.
 <br><br>